-- Executed non-carbon supply contracts for 25.3% of RMLD's resource portfolio, positioning the RMLD for compliance with pending logislation that will require power supply be - compliance with pending legislation that will require power supply be net-zero carbon emissions by 2050 - Surpassed 2025 goals for renewable energy sourcing. - Conducted power supply training sessions for the Citizens' Advisory Board and the Board of Commissioners. - Moved power supply payment process to be fully online to improve efficiency. - Completed on-time reporting submissions to ISO-NE, Massachusetts agencies, and federal agencies. - Continued Risk Management Strategy for power supply procurement utilizing price and time triggers. - Implemented Renewable Energy Credit (REC) sales operating procedure to offset rates.
+- Executed non-carbon supply contracts for 25.3% of RMLD's resource portfolio, positioning the RMLD for compliance with pending legislation that will require power supply be net-zero carbon emissions by 2050 - Surpassed 2025 goals for renewable energy sourcing. - Conducted power supply training sessions for the Citizens' Advisory Board and the Board of Commissioners. - Moved power supply payment process to be fully online to improve efficiency. - Completed on-time reporting submissions to ISO-NE, Massachusetts agencies, and federal agencies. - Continued Risk Management Strategy for power supply procurement utilizing price and time triggers. - Implemented Renewable Energy Credit (REC) sales operating procedure to offset rates.